What is a chargeback? Definition, process & examples

 9 min

-For any business owner, e-commerce manager, or financial professional, the word "chargeback" can conjure a sense of frustration, injustice, and – most significantly – financial loss.
+For any business owner, e-commerce manager or financial professional, ‘chargeback’ is a word that brings up a feeling of dread.
 It represents a forced reversal of funds that not only hits your bottom line directly but also carries a ripple effect of hidden costs and potential long-term damage.

 It’s crucial to understand the fundamental difference between a chargeback and a refund, as this is a common point of confusion for many merchants.

 A refund is a direct transaction initiated by the merchant.
-When a customer contacts you regarding a problem or wishes to return an item, and you agree to return the funds according to your established return or cancellation policy, that's a refund.
-It's a consensual agreement between you and your customer, processed directly through your payment gateway or point-of-sale system.
+When a customer contacts you about a problem or wants to return an item, and you agree to return the funds according to your established return or cancellation policy, that’s a refund.
+It’s a consensual agreement between you and the customer, processed directly through your payment gateway or point-of-sale system.

-Understanding why chargebacks occur is the first step towards preventing them.
+It’s important to understand why chargebacks happen, to try and prevent them.
 They generally fall into four main categories:

-Merchant Error: These chargebacks stem from mistakes made on the merchant's side.
-Examples include a duplicate charge for the same transaction, incorrect billing amounts, failure to cancel a recurring payment as requested, or processing errors that lead to the wrong amount being charged.
+Merchant error: These chargebacks result from mistakes on the merchant's side - such as duplicate charges for the same transaction, incorrect billing amounts, use of the wrong currency, or processing errors that lead to overcharging.

-When a chargeback occurs, it typically follows a defined, multi-step process:
+When a chargeback occurs, it usually follows a defined, multi-step process:

 Step 1: Initiation: The cardholder notices an unfamiliar or disputed transaction on their statement and contacts their issuing bank to dispute the charge.